candiceT233/Kubernetes-PFS-CS553/doc/Vishal_weekly_progress.md

 In pipeline:

-We are yet to work on Beegfs for the chameleon and my question is we will be using the same volume NFS servers.
+We are yet to work on Beegfs for the chameleon and my question is we will be using the same volume NFS servers?